LowPolygons/RUI-Library/README.md

 ### Recommended Setup
 #### (If you have Rust and Cargo installed)

-1) Clone the repository into your home directory in a folder called 'repos'
+1) Clone the repository into your home directory in a folder called 'repos' and run `cargo build -r`

-2) Create another folder in your home directory called 'scripts'.
+3) Create another folder in your home directory called 'scripts'.
 Then, create a file which contains:

 ```
 #!/bin/bash